cjules0609/VegasAfterglow/README.md

 ```bash
 make lib
 ```

-Then you can write your own C++ problem generator and use the provided VegasAfterglow interfaces to do afterglow modeling by linking the VegasAfterglow library.
-(See more details in the [Creating Custom Problem Generators with C++](#creating-custom-problem-generators-with-c) section, or just take a look at the example problem generator under `tests/demo/` to see how to use the VegasAfterglow interfaces.)
+This allows you to write your own C++ problem generator and use the provided VegasAfterglow interfaces.
+See more details in the [Creating Custom Problem Generators with C++](#creating-custom-problem-generators-with-c) section, or review the example problem generator under `tests/demo/`.

 3. (Optional) Compile and run tests:
 ```bash